papit-fr/fsma/README.md

     uint64_t res = 1;

     while (exp > 1) {
-        // The buffer storing the last result uint64_t buf = res;

         // If the exponent digit is 1, then multiply if (exp & 1) {
             res = (res * base) % mod;

-            // If an intermediate result is zero, we can return the result if (res == 0) {
+            // If an intermediate result is zero, we can return 0.
-                return (base * buf) % mod;
+            // The result will be zero anyway if (res == 0) {
+                return 0;
             }
         }